JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 fun Foo(): Foo { return FooImpl(...) }
 ```

-Names of constants (properties marked with `const`, or top-level or object properties that hold data)
+Names of constants (properties marked with `const`, or top-level or object `val` properties with no custom `get` function
-should use uppercase underscore-separated names:
+that hold deeply immutable data) should use uppercase underscore-separated names:

 ``` kotlin
 const val MAX_COUNT = 8
 val USER_NAME_FIELD = "UserName"
 ```

-Names of top-level or object properties which hold objects with behavior should use title-cased camel-hump names:
+Names of top-level or object properties which hold objects with behavior or mutable data should use title-cased camel-hump names:

 ``` kotlin
 val PersonComparator: Comparator<Person> = ...